 But I did love the big change rooms – definitely enough room for a steam room…. hint hint….
 The service was good – you can tell that they really want to be the best.

-Though, still, I can see how some people would be attracted.
-It’s kind of a nice set up.
-Might be nicer in the summer perhaps with the patio.
+I can see how some people would be attracted.
+It’s nice set up.
+Nicer in the summer perhaps with the patio.
 And the food was great!